tjhorner/mumble-musicbot/README.md

 So you want Musicbot on your own server, eh?
 Follow these steps and you'll be up in no time.

+### Step 0: Zero-indexed arrays are cool!

+First, you'll want to `npm install` to get all of the dependencies.

 ### Step 1: `config.json`

 Copy `config.default.json` to `config.json`.
 Set up those values accordingly.